-New rules, to be applied from 1st July 2014, bring greater flexibility to ISAs.
-The annual allowance increases to £15,000, which can be invested in cash, stocks and shares or a combination of the two.
+New ISA rules, applied from 1st July 2014, have brought greater flexibility, simplicity and choice to ISAs.
+The annual allowance has been increased to £15,000, which can be invested in cash, stocks and shares or a combination of the two.
 Furthermore, ISAs can be transferred between any providers.

 The annual administration charge is £60 + VAT, regardless of value or number of investments held within the ISA.
 For individuals opening an ISA account this would be due for payment in October 2015.